PreSENTATION WORKs

 But here are things I can show...

-My skills and experience in presentation form:
+My experience/story in presentation form:

 Examples of bad presentation slides and how we might fix them: